Home Courses Music BA (Hons) Music with Jazz Studies

 Our mission

-Jazz Studies within the Music Subject Area at the University of Chichester aims to provide students with high quality tuition combined with an exciting and enjoyable educational journey that challenges the individual through practical and theoretical skills.
+Jazz Studies within the Music subject area at the University of Chichester aims to provide students with high-quality tuition combined with an exciting and enjoyable educational journey that challenges the individual through practical and theoretical skills.
 All students within the department have opportunities to become part of the jazz community, whether they are jazz musicians or not, and the curriculum encourages students to develop an appreciation of jazz as music of diversity, inclusivity and creativity.
 These values underpin the ethos of the teaching and are embedded within the curriculum so our students, who will inherit this growing tradition, foster a lifelong learning attitude to any creative endeavour and can appreciate jazz as a collaborative community art form.

 Becky Wolff